 After Submitting a Application

 Completed applications are reviewed to determine the applicant’s eligibility for admission.
-Eligible candidates are contacted by the Admissions Coordinator to schedule an interview and detailed instructions are shared on how to participate in the interview.
+Eligible candidates are invited by a member of the admissions committee to complete an admissions interview and detailed instructions are shared on how to participate in the interview.
 The interview is the final step in the admissions application process.
+Upon completion of the interview, an admissions decision is rendered by the admissions committee, and the applicant will be accepted or declined admission into the DBH program.
+Notification of the admissions decision is sent to the applicant post interview.

 After Admittance